7 Simple Mowing Tips to Remember This Season

 3. Keep it the Right Height

-It's important to adjust the height of your mower according to the length of the grass.
-In the summer, you should consider allowing the grass to grow longer so make sure the cutting deck is higher.
+Remember to adjust the height of your mower according to the length of the grass.
+In the summer, mak sure the cutting deck is higher so the grass can grow longer.
 Taller grass will shade the soil from a weed attack and keep your garden healthy.
-When the growth slows down in the fall, you can lower the cutting deck accordingly.
+When the growth slows down in the fall, lower the cutting deck accordingly.

 4. Use Different Mowing Patterns

-Ensure that you switch up your mowing pattern weekly which allows your grass to grow healthier and straighter.
+Try to switch up your mowing pattern weekly to allow your grass to grow healthier and straighter.
+For instance, consider changing from vertical to diagonal patterns frequently.
 When you mow in the same direction each time, you run the risk of creating ruts which paves the way for weed infiltration.
-For instance, consider changing from vertical to diagonal patterns frequently.

 5. Consider Grasscycling

-Occasionally leave clippings on the lawn to serve as natural fertilizer that provides necessary nutrients for further growth.
-This process helps you to save time and money and is also very environment-friendly.
-You don't have to bag your clippings or worry about how to dispose them.
+Occasionally leave clippings on the lawn to serve as natural fertilizer.
+This process not only helps save time and money, but it also is very environment-friendly.
 Grasscycling works best for shorter grass, helping prevent exposure to weeds and potential drought.

 6. Create an Even Finish